NYC mom received photo of son, girl dead in burning car

 EAST VILLAGE, Manhattan (WPIX) — Michelle Morales knew her son was likely dead long before the medical examiner’s office confirmed the truth.

-“Someone took a photo of him in the car,” Morales told WPIX.
+“Someone took a photo of him in the car,” Morales told WPIX on Monday.
 “I saw my son’s bones.”

 Morales said she received a flurry of gruesome pictures on the morning of May 16, the day before her son was confirmed dead.
 They arrived by text in the hours after her son, Jesse Parrilla, and his friend, Nikki Huang, both 22, were discovered in the driver and passenger seats of Parrilla’s burning 2020 silver Honda near a Bronx, New York, golf course.